chuckreynolds/WP-Remove-Tools-Menu/readme.txt

 == Upgrade Notice ==
-= 1.2 =
+= 2.0 =
-No new features, just updated the way this plugin works for the new versions of WordPress & cleaned up a bit.
-Update and carry on!
+This update addresses issues with the media library being blank

 == Changelog ==
-= 1.3 =
+= 2.0 =
 * changed filter when plugin runs - was causing issues with media library display from post insert
+* also took out legacy crap and made this plugin require WP version 3.1+

 = 1.2 =
 * Updated to admin_init action hook.
 Works either way but the new correct way is init.